Concordium/concordium.github.io/source/testnet/desktop-wallet/multisig-simple-transfer.rst

 #.
 Navigate to the location on your computer where you want to save the file.
 In **Save as type** make sure that **All Files** is selected.
 Give the file a name and the extension .json, and then click **Save**.

 #.
 Send a copy of the file through a secure channel to the co-signers that must sign the transaction.
 We recommend that you send a copy of the identicon through a secure channel that is different from the one used to send the file.

+#.
+To print a copy of the proposal, select the printer icon in the upper-right corner, select Print to PDF, and then navigate to the place on your computer where you want to save the PDF.

 Receive signatures from co-signers
 ==================================